-For general information about the background to this change and what it means for GP practices, please refer to the information page on NHS Digital.
+For general information about the background to this change and what it means for GP practices, please refer to the information page on NHS England.

 All individuals have the legal right to access information held about them by health and care organisations.
 Presently the majority of patients access this right through making a Subject Access Request (SAR).
 Additionally, some GP practices have already enabled their patients to access their information online.